stashapp/Stash-Docs/docs/plugins/list.md

 === "Description"

-    Tag videos and Images with Locally hosted AI using Skier's Patreon AI models
+    Tag videos and Images with Locally hosted AI using Skier's Free and Patreon AI models

 === "Source URL"